hasura/ndc-prometheus/README.md

 #### Google Cloud

-The configuration accepts either the Google application credentials JSON string or file path.
-If the object is empty the client automatically loads the credential file from the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+The configuration accepts either the Google application credentials JSON string or a file path.
+If the object is empty, the client automatically loads the credential file from the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ```yaml
 connection_settings: